ReasonOCamlIndia/reason-ocaml-india.github.io/blog/2024-07-21-monopoly-in-ocaml-2.md

 1. I setup Melange for [@theteachr](https://github.com/theteachr)'s repository.
 You can find the pull request [here](https://github.com/theteachr/fortune/pull/1)
 2. [@theteachr](https://github.com/theteachr) explained the codebase and explained interesting abstractions used.
+3. Possiblilty of use of Lenses and how it improves abstractions
+4. Release of new winget package for opam - `OCaml.opam`

 ## Next Meetup